 I love serving these at holiday cocktail parties!
 They would be great with:

-If you make these sausage-stuffed mushrooms, I'd love to know what you think in the comments below!
+If you make these sausage-stuffed mushrooms with cream cheese, I'd love to know what you think in the comments below!

 - 36 whole cremini mushrooms